 The most critical time after a concussion

-The most critical time after sustaining a concussion is the first few days.
+The first few days after sustaining a concussion are the most critical.
 The injured patient should rest, as cognitive demands can worsen symptoms or delay recovery.
 He or she should avoid technology use, loud noises, bright lights, as well as social and physical activity for the first few days.

 That said, Dr. English says parents shouldn’t be overly concerned about their children safely participating in contact sports.